 of the decreased oxygen in the blood, your baby might turn a bluish color and have

 problems breathing.
-In some infants, these symptoms develop right away.
+In some infants, these symptoms occur right away.
 If the TAPVR

-is less severe, symptoms might not develop until a little later.
+is less severe, symptoms might not occur until a little later.
 Healthcare providers

-recommend surgery for all cases of TAPVR.
-Even if your child’s symptoms are not severe
+advise surgery for all cases of TAPVR, even if your child’s symptoms are not severe

 right away.
-Untreated TAPVR often results in death.
+Untreated TAPVR often leads to death.

-Surgery is eventually needed in all cases of TAPVR.
+Over time, surgery is needed in all cases of TAPVR.
 Some infants need treatment before

 surgery.
 These treatments help stabilize the infant so that the risks of surgery are